aliabbosashurov/aliabbosashurov/README.md

 </h1>

 ### 👨‍💻 About Me:
-I’m a passionate **Java Developer** with experience in building high-performance applications.
+I’m a **Java Developer** with experience in building high-performance applications.
 I love exploring new technologies and improving my skills in software development.

 - 🌱 I’m currently learning **Spring Boot** and **Java 21**
 - 👯 I’m looking to collaborate on interesting Java projects